konvi/konvi.github.io/_posts/2021-01-15-welcome-to-jackson.markdown

 - if setter is available (only deserializable)
 - apply `@JsonAutoDetect` (for example, `@JsonAutoDetect(fieldVisibility = Visibility.ANY)` )

+Note: marshalling is getters-based, if there is `getCalculatedValue()` method (and there is no such field), Jackson will serialize `calculatedValue`.
+Use `@JsonAutoDetect(fieldVisibility=Visibility.ANY, getterVisibility=Visibility.NONE, isGetterVisibility=Visibility.NONE, setterVisibility=Visibility.NONE)` to chose what you'd like to marshall.

 `@JsonIgnore` can be added to a field itself or to getter/setter.

 Jackson requires either no-arg constructor or @JsonCreator.
 The latter works for custom deserialization.